 The phrase “data mesh” was popularized by Thoughtworks’ Zhamak Dehghani in 2019, and is defined as a socio-technical approach that marries product thinking with a move towards domain-driven data management.
 The methodology is defined by four principles or “pillars”: data ownership by domain; data as a product; self-service data; and federated computational governance.

 It’s important to understand that you cannot buy a data mesh.
-Technology is needed to support the methodology, but it is not the solution in and of itself.
+Data mesh tools are needed to support the methodology, but it is not the solution in and of itself.

 To implement an effective data mesh, you first need to understand the principles upon which the methodology is based.